 |Stryker||Duracon Unicompartmental Knee System||Pain, instability, restricted motion|

-One of the largest knee replacement settlement amounts was a $1 billion payment in 2002.
+One of the largest settlements involving knee replacements was a $1 billion payment in 2002.
 Sulzer Medica agreed to pay $1 billion to settle roughly 4,000 lawsuits over its hip and knee implants.

 Please seek the advice of a medical professional before making health care decisions.